carabedo/ds1000/historial.md

   {'CustomerID': 4, 'Gender': 'Male', 'Age': 45, 'Tenure': 8, 'ServiceTier': 1, 'MonthlyCharges': 100.50, 'TotalCharges': 804.00, 'Churn': 'Yes'},
   {'CustomerID': 5, 'Gender': 'Female', 'Age': 54, 'Tenure': 24, 'ServiceTier': 2, 'MonthlyCharges': 45.00, 'TotalCharges': 1080.00, 'Churn': 'No'}]

 I need to train a classifier with sklearn but my problem is the unlabeled data, I do not have too much data so I cannot afford to drop the missing data.
-How can I train a semisupervised model with this data?
+How can I train a semisupervised model from sci-kitlearn with this data?
 As a result, I need the prediction on customer 2.
 I will not use the gender information due to ethical implications, and legal requirements.

 A:
 <code>